 "The controls are jammed!"
 I shouted back.
 "We'll have to make a crash landing!"

-Drawing on all my energy, I called on every bit of fire power I had, ignoring Marle when she, terrified that the effort might kill me, yelled at me to stop.
-All that mattered now was making sure that creature would never menace anyone else.
+Drawing on all my energy, I called on every bit of Fire power I had, ignoring Marle when she, terrified that the effort might kill me, yelled at me to stop.
+All that mattered now was making sure the Devontrania would never menace anyone else.
 Finally, after was felt like forever, it crashed to the ground, never to rise again.
 In the same instant, my Pendant stopped glowing.

 That's the last thing I remember until I woke up to find everyone, including the Valdasians, gathered around me and Meowth and Eevee curled up on my chest.
 "What . . . happened?"
 I asked, wondering just how long I had been asleep.